-VIoC will be available for scanning patients Monday through Friday through referrals from the Chesapeake Veterinary Referral Center and its affiliated specialists:
+VIoC is available for scanning patients Monday through Friday through referrals from the Chesapeake Veterinary Referral Center and its affiliated specialists:

 of the Chesapeake

 Located on the campus of the Chesapeake Veterinary Referral Center in Annapolis, Maryland, Veterinary Imaging of the Chesapeake (VIoC) is the first dedicated veterinary magnetic resonance imaging (MRI) service in the Annapolis area.

 MRI is increasingly used as a diagnostic by veterinary specialists.
 During MRI, companion animals require anesthesia, since the pet needs to be motionless for an extended period of time.
 At VIoC, all scans are overseen by a veterinarian who closely monitors the pet's heart rate, blood pressure, oxygen levels and other vital signs to ensure the pet's well-being.

 Kevin C. Stevens, RT, (R)(MR) is Chief of Imaging.
 A nationally certified radiologic technologist in Radiography and MRI, Kevin has worked for eight years in medical imaging, and for the past five years has undertaken veterinary imaging under the guidance of Jay McDonnell, DVM, MS, Diplomate ACVIM (Neurology), of Veterinary Neurology of the Chesapeake.

 With its excellent soft-tissue detail and three-dimensional reconstruction, MRI is one of the most powerful imaging techniques available.
 A safe, non-invasive and pain-free way to evaluate structures within the body, MRI utilizes a powerful magnetic field, radio-frequency pulses and computer to produce detailed pictures of internal body structures.
 MRI does not use ionizing radiation like conventional radiographs (x-rays) or computerized tomography (CT).